 Pippa continues to executive produce the hugely successful, BAFTA and NTA winning Call the Midwife, which will return for a seventh series in 2018.

-Pippa is Deputy Chair of BAFTA, and sits on their board, as well as having previously Chaired the film committee.
-She is also a Governor of Central School of Speech and Drama, and a Trustee of The Creative Society.
+Pippa is Chair of BAFTA, and sits on their board, as well as having previously Chaired the film committee.
+She is also a Trustee of The Charleston Trust, a Patron of Best Beginnings, and an Ambassador for Women for Women International.

 In 2015 Pippa was made a Dame in the Dissolution Honours.